Feasibility and stability in large Lotka Volterra systems with interaction structure: Introduction

-where $\gamma_S=\sigma\sqrt{(n-1)}$ is known as the complexity in Stone's analysis.
-We see that $P_{\mathrm{feas}}$ drops sharply at a critical value of $\gamma_S$, and also has an additional dependence on system size $n$ (see Fig.~1(b)).
-By working in the limit $n\to\infty$, \cite{clenet2022equilibrium, bizeul2021positive} determined a threshold interaction strength above which feasibility is lost in GLV systems with May type interaction matrices.
-An analytical prediction for the relationship between $P_{\mathrm{feas}}$ and the complexity $\gamma=\sigma\sqrt{(n-1)C}$ which accounts for $C$ was obtained by Dougoud et al. \cite{dougoud2018feasibility}.
-Akjouj et al. \cite{akjouj2021feasibility} investigated the feasibility of sparse ecosystems with interaction matrices that are block structured and d-regular (where each species interacts with d other species).
-Together these results suggest that feasibility is the more critical measure of complex system stability; compared to linear stability, feasibility is lost at smaller values of complexity.
-Here we seek to strengthen the links between RMT~\cite{may1972will,allesina2015stability} and feasibility analyses by calculating how the feasibility of an ecosystem changes with complexity~\cite{stone1988some,stone2018feasibility,dougoud2018feasibility,akjouj2021feasibility} when additional species interaction structure is added~\cite{allesina_tang_2012,allesina2015stability}.
+Here we seek to strengthen the links between RMT~\cite{may1972will,allesina2015stability} and feasibility analyses by calculating how the feasibility of an ecosystem changes with complexity~\cite{stone1988some,stone2018feasibility,dougoud2018feasibility,akjouj2021feasibility} when additional species interaction structure is \xl{accounted for}~\cite{allesina_tang_2012,allesina2015stability}.
 It was shown by Bunin \cite{bunin2017ecological} that feasible systems lose stability above a certain interaction strength by transition to a phase with multiple attractors.
 The interaction strength of this phase transition increases as predator-prey interactions increase.
-Numerical results by Clenet et al. \cite{clenet2022equilibrium} also show that systems biased towards predator-prey interactions lose feasibility at larger interaction strengths than random systems, and those biased towards competition and mutualism lose feasibility at smaller interaction strengths.
-They also obtained an analytical result for the interaction strength above which feasibility is lost, in the limit of large $n$ and without assessing the possible effect of $\rho$.
-To calculate $P_{\mathrm{feas}}$ in systems with such interaction structures, we must also obtain an approximation for the distribution of fixed points.
-This approximation opens up the possibility of leveraging recent results~\cite{gibbs_grilli_rogers_allesina_2018,baron2022eigenvalues} to determine the probability of stability of the GLV model with interaction structure.
+Numerical results by Clenet et al. \cite{clenet2022equilibrium} also show that systems biased towards predator-prey interactions lose feasibility at larger interaction strengths than \xl{systems without interaction structure}, and those biased towards competition and mutualism lose feasibility at smaller interaction strengths \xl{than systems without interaction structure}.
+They also obtained an analytical result for the interaction strength above which feasibility is lost, in the limit of large $n$. \gc{In this limit the effect of the correlation parameter $\rho$,} \xl{the parameter that governs the proportion of predator-prey or competition/mutualistic interactions}, disappears~\cite{clenet2022equilibrium}.
+In this paper, we instead work in the large but finite $n$ limit in order to explore the effect of $\rho$ on \xl{the probability of feasibility, $P_{\mathrm{feas}}$.
+In order to calculate $P_{\mathrm{feas}}$, we must also obtain an approximation for the distribution of fixed points.} This approximation opens up the possibility of leveraging recent results~\cite{gibbs2018effect,baron2022eigenvalues} to determine the probability of stability of the GLV model with interaction structure.